15 things to do with kids at Put-in-Bay

 7. The Put-in-Bay Tour Train

-When you get tired of driving your golf cart around, turn the driving over to the Put-in-Bay Tour Train.
+When you tire of driving your golf cart around, turn the driving over to the Put-in-Bay Tour Train.
 You can join the tour train downtownPut-in-Bay Tour Train at the Depot behind the village bakery.
-The tour train makes a loop around the island with 6 stops that allow you to get on and off at any of those locations.
+The tour train makes a loop around the island with six stops that allow you to get on and off at any of those locations.
 A well-narrated information tour provides information and little-known facts about Put-in-Bay History.

 8. Lake Erie Islands Nature & Wildlife Center

-Once a private collection of mounted wild animals, The Lake Erie Islands Nature & Wildlife Center is an educational experience where kids learn about many different species of wildlife and their habitats.
+Once a private collection of mounted wild animals, The Lake Erie Islands Nature & Wildlife Center is an educational experience where kids learn about many different wildlife species and their habitats.
 A walking nature trail completes a circle around the center.
+Another one of many educational things to do with kids at Put-in-Bay,

 9. The Put-in-Bay Candy Bar

-Yes, there is a kid-friendly bar on the island the Candy Bar!
+Yes, The Candy Bar is a kid-friendly bar on the island!
 Located on the main strip the Candy Bar also features an ice cream shop located in the back.
-In the front, loads of delicious homemade fudge is sold by the pound.
-Walking thru the store we saw nostalgic candies like Necco’s, Lemonheads and other favorites of our childhood!
+In the front, loads of delicious homemade fudge are sold by the pound.
+Walking thru the store, we saw nostalgic candies like Necco’s, Lemonheads, and other favorites of our childhood!
 It was hard not to buy one of each!
 One of the most popular things to do with kids at Put-in-Bay!

 10. Kimberly’s Carousel